yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >
 > <question-title> T Cell Count Matrix </question-title>
 >
-> 1. What data is included in our new pseudobulk count matrix, How is it organized?
+> 1. What data is included in the new pseudobulk count matrix.
+How is the matrix structured, and what do the column labels represent?
 > 2. How many samples are included in the current dataset?
 Are all of them derived exclusively from T cells?
 >
 > > <solution-title> Solution </solution-title>